CSS to Hide Title

 Committees - The creation of and responsible to the body which creates them.
 Committees help address the concerns of the various constituencies in the campus community.
 These committees formulate and review policies to be established by the Senate, review established policies and their administration, and recommend any changes that may be desirable.

-We believe that all college and university employees—top tenured faculty, junior faculty, temporary and part-time/adjunct faculty, graduate teaching and research assistants, professional staff with and without faculty rank, the classified and support staff that keep the educational enterprise going—should have a guaranteed voice in decision-making, and a role in shaping policy in the areas of their expertise.
+We believe that all college and university employees—top tenured faculty, junior faculty, temporary and part-time/adjunct faculty, graduate teaching and research assistants, professional staff with and without faculty rank, the university support staff that keep the educational enterprise going—should have a guaranteed voice in decision-making, and a role in shaping policy in the areas of their expertise.

 Shared Governance affects all—including the administration, faculty, staff, and students.
 Issues ranging from compensation and classification, to input on leadership searches, to benefit changes are discussed and debated within the shared governance system.